 A Preliminary Drainage Report dated December 3, 2021 has been provided as part of this application.
+Revisions to the Drainage Report are currently being worked on.

 (4) The street system in and adjacent to the tentative subdivision plan conforms to the Salem Transportation System Plan.